The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

 \subsubsection{A Clebsch-Gordan formula for representations of a crossed module.}

-We now know what the simple representations of a given crossed module of finite groups $X=(G,H,\mu, \gamma)$ are.
-We saw in the preliminaries that there exists a notion of tensor product in the category $\mM(X)_{\textbf{Fd}}$ of finite dimensional representations of $X.$ We want to understand the decomposition into simple objects of the tensor product of two simple objects.
+We now know what simple representations of a given crossed module of finite groups $\xX=(G,X,\mu, \partial)$ are.
+We saw in the preliminaries that there exists a notion of tensor product in the category $\mM(\xX)$.
+We will now want to understand the decomposition into simple objects of the tensor product of two simple objects.